LucasDelfino92/morrowindsharp/mw++.md

     - Right click on **Data Files** and click **Set data directory**.
 Click **OK**.
 - [**Morrowind Optimization Patch**](https://www.nexusmods.com/morrowind/mods/45384?) by Remiros and Greatness7
 Greatly improves performance and fixes some mesh errors.
   - MO2 will install the mod as a BAIN package.
-Tick the following options and click **OK**:
+Only tick the following options and click **OK**:
     - **00 Core**
     - **01 Fixed Vanilla Textures**
     - **02 Lake Fjalding Anti-Suck**